How much do you really want to know about what it takes to become a rocket scientist in today’s world? Or in the near future?

 That began a long and winding journey in the aerospace engineering field.
 After obtaining two degrees in aerospace engineering and working as an engineer for about 15 years, Brett moved into project management.

 He is also a passionate advocate and champion for greater representation in STEM subjects and careers (Science, Technology, Engineering, and Math).
 More accurately, he advocates ESTEAM: Entrepreneurship, Science, Technology, Engineering, Arts, and Math.
 He has also been a trendsetter and creative force in efforts such as 3-d printing, music composing, agile development, and crowdfunding.
-More powerful tips and insights into innovation can be found on this other site and blog: Engineer Your Innovation.

 Fill out the questions below.
 Subscribe to get plugged into future transmissions.
 Then start your trajectory forward by deciding How To Be a Rocket Scientist.